Attention on the Simplex

 We saw that:

-• Diversity is volume: attention heads that differentiate between tokens produce polytopes with large volume
+- Diversity is volume: heads that differentiate between tokens produce polytopes with large volume.

-• Fisher-Rao geometry provides the right metric for comparing attention distributions, and connects attention analysis to the rich theory of information geometry
+- Fisher-Rao geometry provides the right metric for comparing attention distributions, and connects attention analysis to the richer theory of information geometry.

 While we can only draw these pictures for small matrices ($n \leq 4$), the geometric intuitions — about rank, volume, and curvature — transfer directly to the high-dimensional case.
 The simplex is always there, even when we can not see it.